 1. Dot – It is the world’s first wearable smartwatch.
 This device helps the blind people to know about their messages, they can use twitter, read books, whenever they want.
 They come with Bluetooth connectivity so that connect their smartphone and convert any information they want, into Braille.

 2. Talkitt – This is a device for the people who suffer from speech impairments.
 They translate the speech of those people, who wants to communicate with us but are not able to into speech that we can understand.

 3. Sesame Phone - Now here is a smartphone that now touches free.
 It helps the user to access all of its features by using different gestures.
 The front camera tracks the head movements of the user and he is able to operate the device.
 There is also voice control for better accessibility.

 4. UNI – This is an application for the hearing and speech impaired people.
 This is a two-way application that helps them to communicate with others.
 It will convert the sign language into texts for you to understand what the other person is trying to say.

-At Narayan Seva Sansthan, they do great work for the disabled people.
-They have their own calipers workshop that makes tools using adaptive technology that helps people with special needs.
+At Narayan Seva Sansthan, they do great work for the disabled people by running a physiotherapy center.
+Also, hey have their own calipers workshop that makes tools using adaptive technology that helps people with special needs.
 Each tool is made to cater to the need of each individual.
 They help them to lead a life which is comparatively easier and has more comfort.
 It reduces the impact of their disabilities.
 NSS also runs schools and training centers for the disabled.
 They teach kids using adaptive technology and help them to have a successful future.

 Narayan Seva Sansthan Seva Dham Seva Nagar, Hiran Magri, Sector -4, Udaipur (Rajasthan) - 313001 INDIA